 Join in just because everyone else is doing it…

-…unless you have supportive data to back up that you should.
-Many businesses find themselves in a situation where competitors and others in their industry are rebranding or giving their brand a facelift, and even though they might not have previously wanted to change their brand, they suddenly may find themselves feeling discontent with what they have.
-Remember, tactical changes can be made at any point – refreshed social media offerings, an update to packaging… there are a multitude of ways to stay ‘fresh’ without rebranding (if a rebrand is not necessary or beneficial at this point in time).
-Of course, no business wants to be left behind or to look outdated if the rest of their industry appears to have visually progressed without them… but, consider the reasons why your competition may be rebranding, and additionally:
+Unless you have supportive data to back up that you should.
+Many businesses find themselves in a situation where competitors and others in their industry are rebranding or giving their business a facelift, and even though they might not have previously wanted to change their brand, they suddenly may find themselves feeling discontent with what they have.
+Remember, tactical changes can be made at any point – refreshed social media offerings, an update to packaging… there are a multitude of ways to stay ‘fresh’ without rebranding.
+Of course, no business wants to be left behind or to look outdated if the rest of their industry appears to have visually progressed without them, but, consider the reasons why your competition may be doing this, and additionally:

-- Are the branding efforts of your competitors effective?
+- Are the efforts of your competitors effective?
 Why/why not?

-- How do you stack up in comparison to your competition now vs. prior to their rebranding?
+- How do you stack up in comparison to your competition now vs. prior?

 Focus too much on the competition.